Luke 2:1-5 (NLT)

 The sun has set & the travellers are guided by starlight, which makes the scene cool & full of blue hues.

-Joseph, leading a donkey, carrying Mary.
+Joseph, leading a donkey, carrying Mary (with Jesus in her womb).

 Various sheep(Ovis aries), only one of which is looking up at the travellers (see right foreground).